 Where to get hold of music

-* As a birthday present for my wife, Anna.
+* I bought Cleo’s album as a birthday present for my wife, Anna.
 She’s a huge fan of Cleo’s music.
-I’m also a fan of Cleo, but for entirely different reasons.
+I’m also a fan of Cleo, mostly because she’s absolutely gorgeous.

 Songs are a great resource when it comes to learning Polish.
 Once you have found a few Polish language songs which you like, you can look up each one on a Polish song lyrics website so that you can both sing along and look up the words which you don’t know.